MontFerret/ferret/README.md

 ### Browserless mode

-If you want to play with ```fql``` and check its syntax, you can run CLI with the following commands:
+If you want to try out ```fql```, you can get started without Chrome or a Chromium container.
+Executing the `ferret` CLI without any options will open `ferret` in REPL mode.
 ```
 ferret
 ```